 There you have it.
 Constantine forced all pagans into the church, even though the emperor himself is depicted on the Arch in Rome sacrificing to pagan deities!
-This man uses one myth to prop up another myth but he missed one fact: setting up a Christian holiday to replace a pagan holiday is not equivalent to marrying Christianity to paganism.
+This man is using one myth to prop up another myth, but he missed one fact: setting up a Christian holiday to replace a pagan holiday is not equivalent to marrying Christianity to paganism.
 What ancient pagans did on December 25 has no relevance to what modern Christians do on this date.

 “For the customs of the people are vain: for one cutteth a tree out of the forest, the work of the hands of the workman, with the axe.
 They deck it with silver and with gold; they fasten it with nails and with hammers, that it move not.”
 Jeremiah 10:3-4

 This is allegedly condemning the Christmas tree, but these folks all stop the quote at vs. 4.
 Verse 5 says “Like a scarecrow in a melon patch, their idols cannot speak; they must be carried because they cannot walk.
 Do not fear them; they can do no harm nor can they do any good.”
 This is referring to gods made out of wood.
 Nothing here describes modern Christmas tree.

 The same scenario is described in Isaiah 44 about carpenters shaping wood “in form of man … that it may dwell in a shrine … he makes a god, his idol; he bows to it and worships it” (vs. 13, 17).
 That pagans in the past worshipped a tree doesn’t mean Christians who decorate a Christmas tree today are doing the same thing.
 I don’t see Christians bowing and praying to Christmas trees.
 If they were idols, no one would be throwing them out in the trash after a while.